Siroz555/CaribouStonks/README.md

 - Mythological Ritual
     - Guess Burrow: Waypoint that predicts the location of a Burrow (like 1.8).
-    - Burrow Particle Finder: Display a Waypoint according to the type of Burrow nearby.
+    - Burrow Particle Finder: Displays a Waypoint according to the type of Burrow nearby.
     - Line to the closest Burrow.
     - Nearest Warp.
     - Highlight Inquisitors with a configurable glow color.